Envisioning a Digital-First Nonprofit: Mindsets and Skillsets for Transformation

-This highly participatory and interactive forum will help participants look at existing and the next wave of technologies (artificial intelligence, machine learning, etc) to formulate a vision for being a digital first nonprofit.
-Participants will also assess where their organization’s approach to incorporating digital and learn from their peers and experts in the room on digital transformation for service delivery, governance, marketing, fundraising, and other areas.
-Participants will gain insights on the needed mindsets, tool sets, and skill sets to achieve their mission and have a greater impact in their programs.
+This highly participatory and interactive forum will help you look at existing and the next wave of technologies (artificial intelligence, machine learning, and more) to formulate a vision for being a digital-first nonprofit.
+Assess your organization’s approach to incorporating digital, and learn from peers and experts in the room on digital transformation for service delivery, governance, marketing, fundraising, and other areas.
+Gain insights on the needed mindsets, tool sets, and skill sets to achieve your mission and have a greater impact in your programs.

 - Envision benefits and outcomes from integrating digital

 - Assess digital maturity levels in all areas

 - Identify ways to adapt work culture from paper to screen